wooni-github/YOLOv5-ONNX-Training-for-Unity/README.md

 # YOLOv5-ONNX-Training-for-Unity

-From start to finish with `YOLOv5 on Windows`: From custom training data to prepare `.onnx` file for `Android Unity inference`.
+From start to finish with `YOLOv5 on Windows`: From custom training data to prepare `.onnx` file for `Android Unity Barracuda inference`.

-This repository describes the process of preparing the training data, training `YOLOv5`, and ultimately creating an `ONNX` file that can be used in Unity barracuda.
+This repository describes the process of preparing the training data, training `YOLOv5`, and ultimately creating an `ONNX` file that can be used in `Unity barracuda`.

 If you have already prepared an `ONNX` file that can be used in Unity, refer to this [repository](https://github.com/wooni-github/YOLOv5-ONNX-Inference-UnityBarracuda):

 1. Prepare custom data and perform labeling using `CVAT`.
 2. Training with `YOLOv5` using PyTorch.
-3. Verify training results (`ONNX`) using a webcam.
+3. Converting to `.onnx` for inference in Unity.
-4. Converting to `ONNX` for inference in Unity.
+4. Verify training results (`.onnx`) using a webcam.

-(5. Inference in `Unity`.)
+(5. Inference in `Unity Barracuda`.)

 ## 0. Prerequisites (on windows)
 - git